philihp/openskill.js/CONTRIBUTING.md

 ## Submitting a PR

 Just open a PR.
-I'll see it :)
+I'll see it :) While you're waiting, please make sure status checks are green.

-Once your PR is opened, status checks will run to make sure everything is cool.
-If those are green, you're gold.
+- Unit tests will run for all actively supported versions of Node
+- Test coverage will run and go red if it dips below 100%.
+- Prettier and ESLint will prevent ugly code.
+If those are green, I probably don't mind.